 - Cracked, weakened teeth

 - Worn or disproportionately small teeth that affect the overall force of your bite

 - Severe cosmetic blemishes, such as dark internal stains

 - Misshapen teeth

-Before Dr. Crockett can place a crown, you must be free of any decay or gum disease.
-Dr. Crockett can provide the care you need before placing your restoration.
+Before Dr. Bousaba can place a crown, you must be free of any decay or gum disease.
+Dr. Bousaba can provide the care you need before placing your restoration.